Soshangane: The Emergence of Northern Nguni Kingdoms

-The Ndwandwe state
+The Ndwandwe Confederacy

-The Ndwandwe state came into prominence in the middle of the eighteenth century.
-The people that made up the state originally migrated from the Tembe Kingdom in the interior of Delagoa Bay towards the end of 17th century.
+The Ndwandwe confederacy came into prominence in the middle of the eighteenth century.
+Its members originally migrated from the Tembe Kingdom in the interior of Delagoa Bay towards the end of 17th century.
 In the earlier years, the Ndwandwe occupied the whole northern part of Zululand, and more specifically, from the Pongola River in the north to the southern point of the Black Umfolozi and from Ngome in the north-west, eastward to St. Lucia Bay on the sea.
 The Ndwandwe rulers then embarked on an expansionist policy by subjugating and incorporating other smaller communities to their neighbourhood.
 The political authority of the Ndwandwe increased tremendously as they annexed several other communities to their own state, and their borders grew quite extensive.
 This made the Ndwandwe rulers the first Nguni rulers to control a large state from the various small communities in the region.
 In achieving this, they did not only make use of military force, they also exploited old institutions and adopted them to serve new purposes.
 For example, the Ndwandwe rulers, made use of military regiments recruited through traditional initiation of males and females of the same age group.

 It is likely that Zwide and his predecessors were among the first Nguni rulers to see some political significance in the practice of coordinating circumcision and initiation rites on a state–wide basis.
 These ceremonies were henceforth organised from the centre and youths from all the territories under the Ndwandwe were made members of national age groups.
 In periods of war, these age groups were converted into military regiments.
 Apart from the military utility of the national age-group, they also served to weld different parts of the Ndwandwe confederacy together.
 In order to enhance their own authority and create an aura of invincibility round themselves, the Ndwandwe rulers relied on a widespread use of magical and religious influence.
 For example, Zwide made use of a large number of magicians and medicine men to build up and spread news of his power throughout the neighbouring communities.
 He also made use of diplomatic marriages to cement relationships with some of the other states in the region.
 His sister married Dingiswayo, the Mthethwa ruler, while his daughters married Sobhuza, the Swazi king, and Mashobana, the Khumalo ruler and father to Mzilikazi, the king of the Ndebele.